benjaminheng/knowledge-base/content/about-this-knowledge-base.md

 ## Design philosophy

 This site has a somewhat brutalist design.
 I'm not interested in an overly stylized design.
 Link stylings are left to the browser's default.
-I did make a concession to add a sidebar for ease of navigation.
-Most of my styles are for typography.
+Most my styles are typography related.
+I did however make a concession to add a sidebar for ease of navigation.  typography.

 I try to minimize unnecessary network calls.
 This means no images, unless they're part of a post.
-I only use system fonts.
+I also only use system fonts, to avoid having to fetch external fonts.

 I don't support dark mode.
 I figure people who prefer dark mode will have opinions on what makes a good dark mode.
 I know I feel this way.
 I don't like